christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 (a) The eruption of Thera (Santorini) was one factor in destroying the
-    Scythian steppe warriors hegemony, but the biggest cause was a cannabis cult that stripped them of their warrior ethos (https://en.wikipedia.org/wiki/Enaree).
+    Scythian steppe warriors hegemony, but the biggest cause was a cannabis cult that stripped them of their martial spirit (https://en.wikipedia.org/wiki/Enaree).
 Marijuanna turned them from
     fearless warriors into potheads who were led by transgender priests.
 (b) Azhdahak, which is the Armenian form of the name of the Avestan Azhi Dahaka, was associated with the Median king Astyages (r.
 564–550 BC) https://en.wikipedia.org/wiki/Azhdahak_(mythology)
+(c) Quetzalcōātl, the Mesoamerican serpent deity, shares uncanny similarities to Aži Dahāka which suggests a transoceanic exchange of religious ideas long before Columbus (the Jade Mask of Calakmul (7th century CE) depicts a Caucasian-featured ruler with a serpent headdress—resembling Scythian dragon crowns).

 **4 The Alexandrian School**